Andrew-Ocasio-Serrano/jarvis-ai-assistant/README.md

-**Separating concerns early pays off exactly when you don't expect it to.** Splitting `client.py`, `cli.py`, and `settings.py` by responsibility felt like over-engineering for a V1 this small — until the provider pivot from Anthropic to Groq required changing exactly one file.
+**Separating concerns early pays off exactly when you don't expect it to.** Splitting `client.py`, `cli.py`, and `settings.py` by responsibility felt like over-engineering for a V1 this small, until the provider pivot from Anthropic to Groq required changing exactly one file.
 The architecture decision was validated by a real event, not just a principle I'd read about.